pku-minic/MiniVM/src/vm/README.md

 MiniVM ***must ensure***:

+* Before the `Call`/`CallExt` instructions are executed, there is no value in the operand stack, except for function parameters.
 * When executing Eeyore generated instructions, there are no data blocks with symbol `$frame` in the current memory pool.
 * When executing Tigger generated instructions, there must be a data blocks with symbol `$frame` in the current memory pool, and, all `$frame`s should be placed consecutively in the same memory area.